 Over the past few years I've had the privilege of serving as a consultant for the US Department of Energy and Environmental Protection Agency, the associate director for a national non-profit organization, and the educational program manager for a professional development association.
-My experience encompasses a variety of roles from energy efficiency analysis, oil & energy policy, social media strategy, website maintenance, video editing, and event management - where I've organized and implemented eight conferences across the nation over the past few years.
+My experience encompasses a variety of roles from strategic communications, energy efficiency analysis, oil & energy policy, energy content development, social media strategy, and event management - where I've organized and implemented eight conferences across the nation over the past decade.

-I have two degrees in engineering from Michigan State University (MSU) and Wayne State University (WSU).
+My two degrees in engineering are from Michigan State University (MSU) and Wayne State University (WSU).